 Individuals with ADHD often experience symptoms such as inattention, impulsivity, and/or hyperactivity.

 A comprehensive evaluation is used to diagnose ADHD.
-This can include screening measures, as well as standardized tests to assess things like intellectual functioning and academic performance.
+This can include screening measures, as well as standardized tests to assess things like cognitive functioning and academic performance.

 Cognitive testing provides valuable information such as a person’s overall intellectual functioning (IQ).
 It also looks at specific abilities such as verbal comprehension, perceptual reasoning, working memory, and processing speed.